Mental Health Nursing

 NURS5065 Interpersonal Mental Health Nursing

-Credit points: 6 Session: Semester 2 Assessment: essay and case scenarios and clinical portfolio Campus: Mallett Street Mode of delivery: Distance Education/Intensive on Campus
+Credit points: 6 Session: Semester 2 Classes: distance education/intensive on campus, up to 4 study days Assessment: essay and online activities and portfolio of practice (100%) Mode of delivery: Block mode

 The foundation of effective mental health nursing care is the development of a therapeutic relationship with consumers and their family/carers.
-This unit focuses on the theoretical basis and philosophical frameworks for mental health nursing practice, and aims to develop communication and interpersonal skills required for building and maintaining an effective nurse/client relationship.
+This unit focuses on the theoretical basis and philosophical frameworks for mental health nursing practice, and aims to further develop the communication and interpersonal skills required for building and maintaining an effective nurse/client relationship.
 Students will explore the personal and professional qualities of effective mental health nurses, and through practical learning experiences will extend their skills in building and sustaining effective nurse/client relationships.
-Students will also be required to submit a clinical skills portfolio as part of their assessment.
+Students will also be required to submit a portfolio of practice as part of their assessment.

 NURS5069 Research in Nursing and Health Care

 Credit points: 6 Session: Semester 1 Classes: distance education/intensive on campus, up to 4 study days Assessment: online activities (30%) critical review (30%) and research plan (40%) Mode of delivery: Block mode

 This unit of study will examine and critique established and emerging ways of researching nursing and health care through discussion of the philosophical and theoretical origins of the research traditions and knowledge generation in nursing research.
 Conceptualisation of research questions, selection of research designs, governance of research and research utilisation in the clinical setting will be explored.
 Opportunities will be provided to engage in the research process with reference to clinically related situations.

 NURS5070 Creating a Culture of Safety and Quality